 600ml chicken stock

 Heat the oil and brown the chicken with the bacon.
-Add the onion and carrot and fry for a few minutes, then pour over the stock, mustard and herbs, cover and cook for half an hour until the chicken is cooked through.
+Add the onion and carrot and fry for a few minutes, then pour over the stock, mustard and herbs.
+Cover and simmer for half an hour until the chicken is cooked through.
 Remove the chicken and keep warm, then add the cream and boil rapidly for a few minutes to reduce the sauce.
 Return the chicken to the pan and serve with creamy mash or rice.